 If old wooden crates are collecting dust in your garage or shed, give them a second chance at life as a perked-up planter for homegrown flora.
 Cover the bare wood in one to two coats of paint, then embellish the crate with colored stripes or stenciled or hand-drawn patterns.
 When the paint dries, fill it with plants and park the planter on your porch to show off your green thumb.

 Is your old mailbox little more than a rusty hunk of metal sitting at the front of the house?
 Grab spray paint and a sponge brush to transform it into a bright and cheery letter box.
 Start by detaching the flag and hardware, then spray paint both the box and flag in contrasting shades.
 Then, use octagonal stencils and a sponge brush to add a playful geometric-inspired pattern.
-Now, all that's left to do is paint or apply house numbers or monograms to artfully display your address.
+Now, all that's left to finish off this simple curb appeal idea is paint or apply house numbers or monograms to artfully display your address.

 Kelli Mullins + Kristi Jansen at lollyjane.com

 This bold wooden sign advertises your hospitality from your front porch for anyone who may happen to pass by.
 All you need to recreate the design is a scrap piece of pallet wood, latex or oil-based paint pens, and a store-bought or homemade stencil.
 Hang the simple sign with twine near the door to bring a smile to all who enter.

 Related: 9 DIYs to String Together with Twine